 The Negligence Caused Injuries: A victim must further prove that the negligence of the medical professional was the cause of the injuries and damages they endure.

 The majority of malpractice cases surrounding misdiagnosis hinge on proving the second or third element, or both.
 It is crucial to be able to prove that negligence did exist, and the patient suffered as a result.
 Working with a knowledgeable medical malpractice attorney will provide you with the best chances of getting the justice you deserve.

 A misdiagnosis is considered to be medical negligence as it directly deviates from the medical standard of care.
-Medical misdiagnosis continues to impact the lives of thousands of patients across the country each year.
+Misdiagnosis continues to impact the lives of thousands of patients across the country each year.

 - Failing to order the correct screenings for illnesses and diseases.